CheikhM/ChatApplication/readme.txt

 Documentation
-Notice:
-  - I didn't have enough time to create something more professional ;)
-  - I was writing code quickly, and you can show my coding skills when taking a look at the script code

 # I didn't use any Framework, and tried to code everything from scratch ;)
 # the application present a simple routing and templating systems